Hugo Haase: Early life

 Haase belonged to the so-called "revisionist" wing of the party, which in contrast to the Marxists, supported gradual reforms and no longer saw the best path to social and political change in revolution.
 In 1911, he became SPD chairman along with August Bebel, in 1912 Haase was reelected to the Reichstag and, together with Philipp Scheidemann, became chairman of the SPD Reichstag group.
 After Bebel's death in 1913, Haase and Friedrich Ebert were chosen as the party chairmen.
 However, he remained active as a lawyer (now with an office in Berlin).
 By contrast with Ebert, Bebel and Scheidemann, Haase was not a home-grown party functionary but a radical intellectual.

 First World War, founding of the USPD

-In July 1914, he organized the anti-World War I rallies of the SPD and on 31 July and 1 August fought for the SPD to vote in the Reichstag against an increase in war loans.
-However, he failed to accomplish this due to the opposition of Friedrich Ebert and the faction majority.
-In the decisive meeting of the SPD delegates on 3 August, only Haase and 13 others refused to support the loans.
-Bowing to party discipline, Haase then voted for the loans in the Reichstag and, as chairman, had to defend the SPD vote in the session of 4 August.
-It was Haase who read out the party's statement that "we won't abandon the Fatherland in the hour of danger", in response to which the imperial government created its so-called Burgfrieden policy.
+In July 1914, Haase organized anti-war rallies for the SPD.
+In the decisive meeting of the SPD delegates on 3 August, only Haase and 13 others refused to support the war loans needed to finance Germany's entry into World War I. Bowing to party discipline, Haase then voted for the loans in the Reichstag and, as chairman, had to defend the SPD vote in the session of 4 August.
+Haase read the party's statement that "we will not abandon the Fatherland in the hour of danger".
+The SPD's support of war loans made the Burgfrieden policy possible.